 10. He was once a good golfer

 Barkley was a passionate golfer from the moment he started playing in the NBA.
-He used most of his free time to get back on the course, and as people who knew him to say, he was pretty good at it.
-Then Barkley wanted to become even better, and he looked everywhere for advice.
-Once, he had to do a Nike-sponsored event in San Diego, where he crossed paths with a professional golfer, who advised him to make a slight pause at the top of his golf swing.
+He used most of his free time to get back on the course, and as people who knew him said, he was pretty good at it.
+Then Barkley wanted to become even better and looked everywhere for advice.
+Once, he had to do a Nike-sponsored event in San Diego, where he crossed paths with a professional golfer, who advised him to pause slightly at the top of his golf swing.
 After that, it all went downhill for him.

 Jumped over a five-foot fence

-As a kid, Barkley had a lot of energy, and he was always running or jumping around.
-So when he wasn't playing basketball, Barkley used to jump over a chain-link fence that was five feet high and surrounded his house.
-He did that flat-footed 15 or 20 times to burn off extra energy.
+As a kid, Barkley had a lot of energy, always running or jumping around.
+So when he wasn't playing basketball, Barkley jumped over a chain-link fence five feet high and surrounded his house.
+Barkley did that flat-footed 15 or 20 times to burn off extra energy.
 After a short rest, he would go on and do it again.